pagopa/selfcare-common-frontend/README.md

 This feature is based on react-redux library and require to register the reducer build in userSlice into the application's redux store.
 This decorator has to be applied to components whose acces require an active session.
 Accessing to the components decorated with it without a session will brought to the login page.
-It's possible to modify the login path changing the value in CONFIG.login inside the index.tsx file
+It's possible to modify the login path changing the value in [CONFIG.URL_FE.LOGIN](#Configuration) inside the index.tsx file

 # Common features used in pagopa/selfcare react projects
 ## LoadingOverlay